-We often talk of 'a positive frame of mind’, or 'looking on the bright side'.
+We often talk of 'a positive frame of mind' or 'looking on the bright side'.
 This Master's in Positive Psychology is your opportunity to take that to a whole new level.
-The modular postgraduate programme takes you deep into the concepts and theories of Positive Psychology, and supports your theoretical and research-based contributions to the subject.
+Our modular postgraduate programme takes you deep into the concepts and theories of positive psychology and supports your theoretical and research-based contributions to the subject.

 Mode of Study: